vvhj/APRCP-HRNet/README.md

                 |-- pose_resnet_152_256x256.pth
                 `-- pose_resnet_50_256x256.pth
    ```
-For  APRCP HRNet you can get our prtrain model in :
+For  APRCP HRNet you can get our prtrain model in : https://drive.google.com/file/d/1-EXl9dSatzmUSGpWGuBFlcPPM9T8Gcfr/view?usp=drivesdk

-for a purned model, there are two main file:
+For a purned model, there are two main file:
    ```
    pruneXXX.txt // to build model
    XXXXXXXX.pth // weight of model